Abubakar-doc/Flutter-projects/ImagineAI App/README.md

 - **Authentication Options**: The app offers multiple authentication methods, including Google Sign-In, Facebook Login, mobile number, and email/password authentication, ensuring a secure and seamless experience.
 - **Background Removal**: Utilizing AI-based background removal, users can isolate subjects in images effortlessly.
 - **Image Expansion and Cropping**: The app provides tools for expanding images and cropping them to desired dimensions, enhancing user control over image output.
+- **Light and Dark Theme**: The application supports both light and dark themes to enhance user experience and comfort.
+Users can switch between these themes in the settings.

+## Functionalities
+### Personal Accounts and Profiles
+- **User Profiles**: Each user has a personal profile where they can manage their information, preferences, and generated images.
+- **Account Management**: Users can update their personal information, change passwords, and manage connected authentication methods.
+- **Profile Management**: Users can upload a profile picture, set display names, and view their activity within the app.

+### In-App Settings
+- **Delete Account**: Users have the option to permanently delete their account, which removes all associated data from the app.
+- **Logout**: Users can log out of their account, ensuring their data remains secure on shared devices.
+- **Theme Switching**: Users can toggle between light and dark themes to suit their preferences and improve usability in different lighting conditions.

 ## AI Model
 - **Model Name**: SD-XL 1.0-base